CritFailMods/Icarus-Mods/README.md

 * Horde Mode: Exotic rewards for each wave increased, up to a maximum potential payout of 450 Exotics for completing all 3 waves
 * Horde Mode: Timers between waves decreased - hold onto your butts!
 * Workshop Biofuel can has 30L of fuel
-* Lantern craftable at Character level, and can be 'repaired' in your inventory to 'refill' it
 * Crop Plots stack! (up to 20)
 * Larkwell items buffed to 100k health
 * Arrows fly much faster - similar to what you would expect from a compound bow in real life